jameslupolt/analyze-samsung-data/README.md

 Run_analysis.R joins the following tables from the original dataset together:

-** Training Dataset **
+**Training Dataset**
 train/y_train.txt
 train/X_train.txt
 subject_train.txt

-** Test Dataset **
+**Test Dataset**
 test/y_test.txt
 test/X_test.txt
 test/subject_test.txt

 The training and test datasets are merged together.

 The following tables are used as sources of column names:

 features.txt
 activity_labels.txt

-Column names are sanitized by removing characters that need to be escaped in R object names such as (, ), and -.
+Column names are sanitized by removing punctuation marks so that they don’t have to be escaped in R code.

 For each measurement, only columns showing a standard deviation or mean are retained.